frankjuniorr/homelab-iac/servers-setup/README.md

 ## Playbooks

 - `servers-setup.yaml`: Principal playbok that configure all this server, except the k8s configuration
-- `kubespray-install.yaml`: Individual playbook, that install and configure ONLY the kubespray installation
+- `k3s-install.yaml`: Individual playbook, that install and configure ONLY the k3s installation

-## Requirements

-The `kubespray-install.yaml` playbook uses a new window of `terminator` terminal, to run kubespray installation, so is ncessary:

-- terminator

 ## Configuration Files